OnSSET/OnSSET_GIS_Extraction_notebook/README.md

 * Mini/Small hydro
 * Existing and planned HV-lines
 * Existing and planned MV-lines
+* Existing mini-grid locations
 * Road network

 The output is in the form of a CSV file that can be directly put into OnSSET.

 ## Content
 This repository contains:
-* An environment .yml file needed for generating a fully functioning python 3.7 environment necessary for the clustering algorithm.
+* An environment .yml file needed for generating a fully functioning python 3.12 environment necessary for the clustering algorithm.
 * The clustering code and related functions.
 These files also have instructions for how to run the code
 * An example case for Benin containing inputs and outputs